Jack Posobiec: Ties to far-right extremists

 Posobiec's social media and political activities are linked to neo-Nazi and white supremacist movements.
-He has published multiple posts containing the white supremacist code "1488", or the Fourteen Words, and supports the use of the slogan.
+Prior to 2018, he published multiple posts containing the white supremacist code "1488", or the Fourteen Words, and supported the use of the slogan.
 The 88 stands for HH, or Heil Hitler.
 In October 2016, Posobiec posted a tweet that included triple parentheses, an antisemitic symbol.
 In response to a 2017 Anti-Defamation League report on the alt-right, which included Posobiec, he tweeted a selfie of his visit to the Auschwitz-Birkenau Memorial in Poland: "The @ADL_National would be wise to remember what happened the last time people made lists of undesirables".

 In April 2017, Posobiec promoted on Twitter an event staged by Obóz Narodowo-Radykalny (ONR), a Polish neo-fascist movement that bombed Jewish homes in the 1930s.
 Posobiec later deleted his tweet promoting the event.

 In August 2017, following the 2017 Unite the Right rally in Charlottesville, Virginia, that led to violent clashes between white nationalists and counter-protesters, Posobiec said that the rally had become "massive propaganda" for the left and that the mainstream media was "fanning the flames of this violence."
 He said that Trump should have disavowed Black Lives Matter.
+Posobiec frequently tweeted about the white genocide conspiracy theory.

 Posobiec later tweeted that he had consistently disavowed white nationalism and violence.
 He also tweeted that he was "done with trolling" and that it was "time to do the right thing."
-Posobiec has frequently tweeted about the white genocide conspiracy theory.
+He said that, "I first disavowed white nationalists at my rally in July 2016," and in the following year (2017), he "denounced hate groups and bigotry."

-In November 2018, Posobiec participated in a march on Warsaw together with ONR, Canadian white nationalist Stefan Molyneux and other far-right groups.

-On June 9, 2022, the Southern Poverty Law Center listed Posobiec as an extremist, citing his links to hate groups such as the Proud Boys and Oath Keepers, as well as his links to white nationalists, neo-Nazis, anti-government extremists, and the Polish far-right.
+In November 2018, Posobiec participated in a march on Warsaw marking Polish Independence Day.
+Many of those marching that day were not neo-nazis or the like, but attendees included ONR, Canadian white nationalist Stefan Molyneux and other far-right groups.
+On June 9, 2022, the Southern Poverty Law Center published an extremist file on Posobiec, citing his links to hate groups such as the Proud Boys and Oath Keepers, as well as his links to white nationalists, neo-Nazis, anti-government extremists, and the Polish far-right.